AmruthPillai/ShoppingList/README.md

 > I would like to thank [@aldefy](https://github.com/aldefy). for introducing me to this programming language and helping me with those teeny-tiny bugs from time to time! :)

-### Change-Log
+## Change-Log

+### v1.4 - Added: Option to Remove Individual Item

+	Dtd: 23rd June 2014
+	Desc: Added the functionality to remove a particular item from the Shopping List by typing the Item Name.

 ### v1.3 - Updated: File Management

 	Dtd: 23nd June 2014
-	Description: Updated the functionality from storing items in an ArrayList to storing items in a portable text file called 'shoppinglist.txt'.
+	Desc: Updated the functionality from storing items in an ArrayList to storing items in a portable text file called 'shoppinglist.txt'.

 ### v1.2 - Added: Clear Shopping List

 	Dtd: 22nd June 2014
-	Description: Added the functionality to delete/clear the elements of the ArrayList.
+	Desc: Added the functionality to delete/clear the elements of the ArrayList.

 ### v1.1 - Created First Application

 	Dtd: 22nd June 2014
-	Description: Created an application that stores items in an ArrayList and displays the same.
+	Desc: Created an application that stores items in an ArrayList and displays the same.

 ### v1.0 - First Commit

 	Dtd: 22nd June 2014
-	Description: Welcomed myself to the world of Java Programming.
+	Desc: Welcomed myself to the world of Java Programming.